Shuaayeeb/Data_Analysis_Bootcamp/README.md

 ![](task3.png)

-In the scond session of the bootcamp we discussed **functions and formulas** and their various syntax. the formula discussed are sum, average, count, min, max, concatenate, date, left and right.
+In the scond session of the bootcamp we discussed **functions and formulas** and their various syntax.
+The formula discussed are
+- sum,
+- average
+- count
+- min
+- max
+- concatenate
+- date
+- left
+- right.

+## USING THE FUNCTIONS AND FORMULAS
+The function and formulas were used in calculuating the following.

+_NOTE_:The data set was provided
+1. Total Revenue and Profit Generated
+2.